-Every asylum seeker under the General asylum procedure (“Track 4”) is invited to be medically examined by MediFirst prior to the interviews with the IND.
+Every asylum seeker under the general asylum procedure (“Track 4”) is invited by the IND to be seen by MediFirst prior to the interviews with the IND.
 This in order to assess whether he or she can be interviewed with or without special precautions (see Identification) and to see if there are limitations in one person’s ability to give a full, coherent and consistent account of ones asylum story that needs to be taken into account when hearing an asylum seeker and when deciding on an asylum request.
-Besides that, the IND has, since the implementation date of the recast Asylum Procedures Directive in 2015, the legal obligation to medically examine asylum seekers in connection to their reasons for requesting protection.
-Although the obligation to conduct a medical examination is now explicitly incorporated in Dutch law and policy, it is defendable to claim the Dutch authorities already had this obligation due to rulings of the ECtHR, and/or the UN Committee Against Torture (CAT).
+Besides that, the IND has, since the implementation date of the recast Asylum Procedures Directive in 2015, the legal obligation under article 18 (1) to medically examine asylum seekers in connection to their reasons for requesting protection if they consider it ‘relevant’ for the decision making process.
+Obviously, the qualification of its relevancy has been subject to many litigation whereas the asylum seeker claims that a forensic medical examination by the government was ‘relevant’, and the government argues that it was not relevant because the non-credibility of the asylum story could be based on other factors.
+Although the obligation to conduct a medical examination is now explicitly incorporated in Dutch law and policy, it is legitimate to claim the Dutch authorities already had this obligation due to rulings of the ECtHR, and/or the UN Committee Against Torture (CAT).

 - Whether a ‘positive’ examination can in any way lead to an asylum permit;